TinyCircuits/TinyTV-site/README.md

 https://github.com/squidfunk/mkdocs-material/discussions/2346

 ## Deploying the site
-Do to site translations being added way after the beginning of the site creation (when a bunch of links now exist elsewhere), deploying the site is done in an odd way.
+Due to site translations being added way after the beginning of the site creation (when a bunch of links now exist elsewhere), deploying the site is done in an odd way.

 1. Run `mkdocs build -f config/en/mkdocs.yml` (builds `/site/en` folder)
 2. Run `mkdocs build -f config/jp/mkdocs.yml` (builds `site/jp` folder)
-  1. The header will have links that go to the English version, those need changed in every jp site page.
-  2. Go to `/config/jp/mkdocs.yml` and in the `nav` section comment out the none prepended with `jp` lines and uncomment the `jp` prepended lines.
-  3. Run `mkdocs build -f config/jp/mkdocs.yml` again which replaces the headers with the `jp` prepended links
 3. Copy the contents of the `/site/en` folder to the root of the server
 4. In the root of the server create a `jp` folder and copy the contents of `/site/jp` to it
 5. Now there should be two copies of the site: